 In many ancient civilizations Juniper Berry was prized as a natural anxiety remedy.
 It is one of the most effective essential oils for those dealing with internalized trauma and emotional pain.
 This is because, when inhaled, it is extremely effective at triggering a positive association relaxation response in our brain.

-One research study13Application of fragrance in discontinuing the long-term use of hypnotic benzodiazepines focused on the effect of essential oils for those suffering with insomnia and who were taking medication for their condition.
-The study used a blend of oils including juniper berry essential oil (along with sandalwood, rose and orris).
+One research study focused on the effect of essential oils for those suffering with insomnia and who were taking medication for their condition.
+The study used a blend including juniper berry, sandalwood, rose and orris.

 The research shows that out of the 29 individuals in the study, 26 were able to reduce medication when they used the essential oil blend at night.
 More impressively 12 out of the 29 were able to stop taking their insomnia medication altogether.